18ivan18/trasaction-watch-dog/README.md

 #### POST /transactions/batch

-Insert multiple transactions at once.
+Insert multiple transactions at once using optimized bulk operations.

+**Features:**

+- Uses Sequelize's `bulkCreate` for efficient batch insertion
+- Creates pivot table entries in bulk for rule associations
+- Wrapped in a database transaction for data consistency
+- If any transaction fails, the entire batch is rolled back

 **Request Body:**